 Mentoring Undergraduates Workshop

-Drawing from multiple well established sources and programs, including the Wisconsin Program for Scientific Teaching, this free workshop facilitated by UOPD's John Massey, will engage participants through interactive sessions on recognizing their expertise, exploring what a mentor is and is not, what a mentor does, and guidelines and best practices for mentoring undergraduate students.
+Drawing from multiple well established sources and programs, this free workshop will engage participants through interactive sessions on recognizing their expertise, exploring what a mentor is and is not, what a mentor does, and guidelines and best practices for mentoring undergraduate students.
 While this year's focus will be on STEM disciplines, the principles presented will be applicable broadly to other disciplines.

-Please feel free to share this with anyone who might be interested!
+Please share this with anyone who might be interested!

 Questions?
 Email Keri Swaby.